foodcoops/foodcoops.github.io/foodsoft-hosting.md

 ## Global

-People from several food cooperatives in Europe came together to start a global hosting platform for everyone.
-It is maintained by a few volunteers from different countries, and hosting costs are paid for by (yearly) donations.
+Various foodcoops from Europe use the the global hosting platform.
+It is maintained the IT tech collective Rokoli.
 They'd be happy to welcome you on board.

 <a href="/global-foodsoft-platform" class="btn btn--inverse">Read more</a>